JeddDrive/JeddDrive/README.md

-- 👋 Hi, I’m Nick @N-Boba
+- 👋 Hi, I’m Nick @N-Boba.
 - 👀 I’m interested in ...
 C#, C++, HTML, CSS, JS, MySQL, Linux, etc...
 - 🌱 I’m currently learning ...
 All of the above!
 - 💞️ I’m looking to collaborate on ...
-Anything
+Idk
 - 📫 How to reach me ... on here!

 <!---